Topics Map > Services > Teaching, Learning and Classrooms > Exam Management

 This overview provides some troubleshooting tips for students and instructors using Respondus LockDown Browser for exams.

-Note: To avoid getting “kicked out” of an exam before you’ve finished, DO NOT use a wireless Internet connection – connect via an Ethernet (hard-wired) connection if at all possible before starting the exam!
+Note: To avoid getting “kicked out” of a test before you’ve finished, DO NOT use a wireless Internet connection – connect via an Ethernet (hard-wired) connection if at all possible before starting the test!

 Issues and Solutions

 Issue: You're prompted to enter a password, but your instructor says there's no password required or did not provide a password.
 You’ll see this message:

 Solution: Make sure you're not using a different browser (i.e. Firefox, Chrome, etc.) to log into Blackboard – if the test name says “Requires Respondus LockDown Browser” you must open Respondus LockDown Browser to log in to Blackboard and take the test.

 Issue: Your instructor provided a password that looks something like this - 0cfb94490c716b - but it doesn’t work in the Password prompt.

 Solution: Contact your instructor – this is a Respondus-generated internal password only instructors see, but it cannot be used to launch the test!
 They need to change the test settings in the Respondus LockDown Browser dashboard before any students will be able to take the test.